What to do if…

 What can wait

-- You don’t need to perfect your backup strategy today.
+- You do not need to build the perfect backup system today.

-- You don’t need to decide whether to escalate a complaint while you’re still trying to rescue data.
+- You do not need to decide on a complaint, escalation, or refund while you are still trying to prevent data loss.

 Important reassurance